Johns Hopkins All Children's Hospital Stem Cell & Bone Marrow Transplant

 • Haploidentical transplant: Finding a perfect match — from a sibling or the donor registry — is not always possible.
 A haploidentical transplant means that a blood or bone marrow donor is a 50 percent match.
 The donor is usually a parent or sibling.
 This approach gives patients more options for finding a suitable donor and having a successful transplant.

 A related donor — often a sibling — can provide the best results for patients needing a bone marrow transplant.
-If you don’t have a family member who can donate or is a close match, you can look for an unrelated donor.
-Contact the National Marrow Donor Program to find a match or become a donor.
+If a patient doesn’t have a family member who can donate or is a close match, they may receive a transplant from an unrelated donor.
+Contact the National Marrow Donor Program to become a donor.

 Contact Us